 If you want to go even further, find chairs with features like adjustable height and tilt tension so that every person can get as much comfort as possible.

 The quality of the workplace can be improved with things like flowers and greater natural lighting.
-By adding more plants or flowers around the office, you will help give it a cleaner atmosphere.
+By adding more plants or flowers from a local flower shop around the office, you will help give it a cleaner atmosphere.

 This can help with office air quality, which will make you and your coworkers feel better.